shellyannrose/warm-welcome-home-swap-hosting/docs/index.md

 Detailed descriptions of the service's resources.

 The API reference docs refer to a `{server_url}` when they refer to the URL of a resource.
-The `{base_url}` value depends on the installation of the service.
+This is synonymous with `{base_url}`.
+Its value depends on how you implement the service.

 When running a local test, the `{base_url}` is generally `http://localhost:3000`.